EBG-PW/EBG-API-Base/README.md

-# EBG-API-Base
+# EBG-API
- A plugin based ExpressJS API für EBG.PW services
+ Plugin based API for all EBG services